-The latest student exit surveys were completed by students graduating in May and July of 2015.
-At the time that the students completed and submitted their surveys (prior to graduation), 20/21 (95%) had accepted job offers, and 100% had accepted job offers within six months of graduation.
-The average starting salary was over $51,000.
-Employers hiring our graduates this term include ERMCO, Gilbane, Hunt Construction, Kleenco, Meyer Najem, Pepper Construction, Walsh, and others, representing commercial (50%), heavy/civil (30%), and subcontractors (20%).
+The latest student exit surveys were completed by students graduating in May and July of 2016.
+At the time that the students completed and submitted their surveys (prior to graduation), 20/22 (91%) had accepted job offers, and 100% had accepted job offers within three months of graduation.
+The average starting salary was over $55,000.
+Employers hiring our graduates this year include JE Dunn, Gaylor Gilbane, Hunt Construction, Kiewit, Lithko, Messer, Performance Contracting, Rogers O'Brien, WE O'Neill, Walsh, FA Wilhelm, and others, representing commercial (86%), heavy/civil (5%), and subcontractors (9%).

 The Construction Management program employs several assessment measures, including direct and indirect approaches.
 Direct measures examine student work, such as student-prepared estimates and schedules, and indirect methods include exit surveys and comments.
 The latest assessment results indicated that the construction management program is substantially meeting its program and curriculum goals.
 Specific results include the following:

 Percentage of 2014 graduates reporting passing values in the following areas: